Abus00/Authentication-Usability-Testing/README.md

 # Generate a self-signed certificate
 openssl x509 -req -days 365 -in csr.pem -signkey key.pem -out cert.pem
 ```
+You need to add the vite-cert.pem to your systems trusted certificates.

 ### Step 2: Configure Environment Variables